onfido/onfido-sdk-ui/README.md

   -d 'first_name=John' \
   -d 'last_name=Smith'
 ```
+Note: If you are currently using API `v2` please refer to [this migration guide](https://developers.onfido.com/guide/api-v2-to-v3-migration-guide) for more information.

 You will receive a response containing the applicant id which will be used to create a JSON Web Token.